Judge orders Ruggs back to court after missed alcohol test

 Ruggs also faces two felony reckless driving counts and a misdemeanor weapon charge after police said a loaded handgun was found in his wrecked sports car.

-Prosecutors said Ruggs suffered a leg injury and Washington underwent surgery for an arm injury.
+Ruggs suffered a leg injury, and Washington underwent surgery for an arm injury, prosecutors said.

 Chesnoff and attorney Richard Schonfeld are fighting separately to block prosecutors from accessing Ruggs’ medical records, and an attorney for Washington has launched a similar effort on her behalf.
 A Dec.
 8 hearing is scheduled.